 - New Clean Energy Master Plan with scope of work

 - Investigate metrics for facility greenhouse gas emission tracking

-We completed temperature setbacks in operating rooms, including new hybrid operating rooms (we lower the temperature at night, to save energy and reduce costs.)
-In 2018, we extended this to the Ambulatory Surgery Center.
+We completed temperature setbacks in operating rooms, including new hybrid operating rooms (we lower the temperature at night, to save energy and reduce costs.), and the Ambulatory Surgery Center.